vazzup/vazzup.github.io/_posts/2020-06-14-Twenty-Four-Reflections.md

 layout: post_edited
 author: Vatsal Kanakiya
 date:   2020-06-14
-tags: Birthday 24 Vatsal Kanakiya personal blog
+tags: Birthday 24 Vatsal Kanakiya personal blog misc
 ---
 I am in the prime of my life.
 Literally, and mathematically.
 24 can be represented as 2 * 2 * 2 * 3, all primes.
 Though
 this is a bit of a cheat.
 All numbers can be represented as a product of primes.
 So I can confidently claim that,